henrialb/nostr-dive-logs/README.md

 - Divers can log their dives, which can be private or public
 - Divers can attach media to their dives (photos, videos)
-- Divers can rate sites and diving centres
+- Divers can review sites and diving centres
 - Diving centres/schools can verify dives
 - Diving organisations such as PADI and SSI can accredit diving centres
 - Diving schools can issue certificates to divers